Genetic Code and Mutation - An Overview

 Nonsense Mutation

-A nonsense mutation introduces a premature stop codon into the mature mRNA sequence.
+A nonsense mutation introduces a stop codon into the mature mRNA sequence.
 Such nonsense mutations result in protein truncation, which cuts short the length of the protein, rendering it nonfunctional because premature translation stops.
 Nonsense mutations typically result in a loss-of-function mutation: the earlier such a mutation occurs within the sequence, the more drastically different the size of the peptide produced is from that of the wild type encoded for by the normal mRNA.

 Frameshift Mutation